 Prepare to Fly

 The office dress code is very casual – jeans, a comfy sweater or t-shirt are more than acceptable.
 We also are big fans of walking around in slippers or socks!
-Beyond office-wear, Berlin style is very diverse, fashionable and functional.
-You can honestly wear whatever you like – no one will look twice.
-Clubbing style is also extremely casual.
-You’d be more likely turned away from a club for dressing up too much instead of dressing down.
 So don’t stress about bringing a selected wardrobe – dress how you feel comfortable, and bring layers for weather readiness.

 Your devices can all be used and charged in Germany with adaptors.
 It’s nicer to already have one before you arrive, but you can buy them here as well.
 Check whether your devices (especially hairdryers/straighteners) are compatible with European voltage.
-Electrical outlets in Europe run on 220-230 V (but quick FYI, we also have a hairdryer in the office).
+Electrical outlets in Europe run on 220-230 V (but so you know, we have a hairdryer in the office).

 If you’re staying in our office, it might also be a good idea to bring along a small shower tote for your toiletries, since our shower facilities are located down the hall from our sleeping accommodations.
 You can also easily find one in stores close to the office, if you prefer.